 If you’re anything like me, you’ll be partial to a nice meal out with friends over a shared bottle of wine or a few cocktails.
 This is something my course mates and I loved treating ourselves to and it was a great de-stressor.
 But we were smart about it to make sure we never paid full price.
 We would always go on a weeknight when student discount offers are valid, with the added bonus of being quieter.

-Some of our favourites were Ask Italian (40% off on Mondays and Tuesdays), Pizza Express & Zizzi (30% off, excluding Friday & Saturday).
+Some of our favourites were Ask Italian (30% off), Pizza Express (30% off) and Zizzi (40% off).
 Byron Burger also offers an increased discount of 30% off fairly frequently, so that’s worth looking out for.
 These restaurants are in really snazzy buildings in York too, so it makes for a nice evening.
 Not to solely focus on chains though because York is well-known for its multitude of amazing independent eateries and a lot of them have very reasonable prices.

 Time for a drink